 Medial (inside of the knee) collateral ligament (MCL) and lateral (outside of the knee) collateral ligament (LCL) injuries are common.
 In fact, injuries to the MCL are one of the most common ligamentous knee injury.

 These ligaments are found on the sides of your knee.
-The LCL connects your thigh bone (or femur) to the smaller bone on the outside of your lower leg (fibula) and the MCL connects the femur to larger bone on the inside of your lower leg (the tibia).
+The LCL connects your thigh bone (or femur) to the smaller bone on the outside of your lower leg (fibula), while the MCL connects the femur to larger bone on the inside of your lower leg (the tibia).
 The MCL and LCL fundamentally stop sideways movements in either direction.

-These ligaments can be strained as either a Grade 1 (slightly stretched but still stable) or Grade 2 (becomes loose) or Grade 3 (complete tear with an unstable knee).
+These ligaments can be strained as either a Grade 1 (slightly stretched but still stable), Grade 2 (becomes loose) or Grade 3 (complete tear with an unstable knee).
 Injuries to the collateral ligaments are usually caused by a force that pushes the knee sideways.
 These are often contact injuries, but not always.
-Injuries will result in pain at the side of the knee, swelling at the site of injury and a degree of instability depending on the severity.
+Collateral ligament injuries will result in pain at the side of the knee, swelling at the site of injury and a degree of instability depending on the severity.

 In the case of a mild injury, the only treatment required may be wearing a compression bandage to support the knee.
 In the case of more serious injuries, you may be required to wear a splint on the knee for five to six weeks.
 The splint will allow the knee to be bent or extended, but braces in the splint will prevent the knee from moving from side to side.
 Injuries to the MCL rarely require surgery.
 If you have injured just your LCL, treatment is similar to an MCL sprain.